Trump tries religious gestures to hike support amid protests

 As for Tuesday’s trip to the Catholic shrine, Archbishop Wilton Gregory of Washington’s Catholic diocese said he found it “baffling and reprehensible that any Catholic facility would allow itself to be so egregiously misused and manipulated.”

+Trump on Wednesday morning brushed off the critics, insisting that his visit had been well-received.

+“Most religious leaders loved it,” Trump said during an interview on Fox News Radio’s “The Brian Kilmeade Show,” adding, “It’s only the other side that didn’t like it.”

-White House counselor Kellyanne Conway defended Trump’s St. John’s visit as a powerful symbol to those who set the church ablaze, telling Fox News Channel, “We don’t look into other people’s hearts and souls and discern and judge what their faith is, why the president felt compelled to walk there, why he held that Bible up.”
+White House counselor Kellyanne Conway on Tuesday defended Trump’s visit to St. John’s as a powerful symbol to those who set the church ablaze, telling Fox News Channel, “We don’t look into other people’s hearts and souls and discern and judge what their faith is, why the president felt compelled to walk there, why he held that Bible up.”

 Trump’s campaign framed his visit to St. John’s as “a powerful statement that God will always prevail by standing before the burned church, Bible in hand,” in the words of spokeswoman Sarah Matthews.